transloadit/uppy.io/docs/companion.md

 # Companion

-Companion is a hosted, standalone, or middleware server to **take away the complexity of authentication and the cost of downloading files from remote sources**, such as Instagram, Google Drive, and others.
+Companion is an open source server application which **takes away the complexity of authentication and the cost of downloading files from remote sources**, such as Instagram, Google Drive, and others.
+Companion is a server-to-server orchestrator that streams files from a source to a destination, and files are never stored in Companion.
+Companion can run either as a standalone (self-hosted) application, [Transloadit-hosted](#hosted), or plugged in as an Express middleware into an existing application.
-Clients request remote files from Companion, which it will download and simultaneously upload to your Tus server, AWS bucket, or any server that supports multipart.
+The Uppy client requests remote files from Companion, which it will download and simultaneously upload to your [Tus server](/docs/upload-strategies/tus), [AWS bucket](/docs/upload-strategies/aws-s3), or any server that supports [PUT, POST or Multipart uploads](/docs/upload-strategies/xhr).
-Companion is a server-to-server orchestrator, the files are not stored in Companion.

-This means a 5GB video isn’t eating into your users’ data plans and you don’t have to worry about OAuth.
+This means a user uploading a 5GB video from Google Drive from their phone isn’t eating into their data plans and you don’t have to worry about implementing OAuth.

 ## When should I use it?